percona/pmm/doc/source/security.rst

 Valid certificates
 --------------------------------------------------------------------------------

-If you have a valid SSL certificate, mount the directory with the certificate files to |srv.nginx.ssl| when :ref:`running the PMM Server container
+To use a valid SSL certificate, mount the directory with the certificate files to |srv.nginx| when :ref:`running the PMM Server container
-<server-container>`:
+<server-container>`.

 .. include:: .res/code/sh.org
    :start-after: +docker.run.d.p.volumes.from.name.v.restart+
    :end-before: #+end-block

+The directory (|etc.pmm-certs| in this example) that you intend to mount must contain the following files:

+- |certificate.crt|
+- |certificate.key|
+- |ca-certs.pem|
+- |dhparam.pem|

-.. note:: The container should publish port *443* instead of *80* to
+.. note:: To enable SSL encryption, The container publishes port *443* instead
-	  enable SSL encryption.
+          of *80*.

 Alternatively, you can use |docker.cp| to copy the files to an already existing |opt.pmm-server|
 container.